MCluck90/clairvoyant/README.md

 ```

 ## Modules
 No one wants to keep all of their code in one file.
-That's why you use `include` files just like you would in a C/++ style language:
+That's why you can `include` files just like you would in a C/++ style language:

 ```
 ProjectName {